Mark Levin (director)

-Mark Levin (born August 20, 1968) is an American screenwriter, director, and producer.
-He has been a screenwriter, producer, and director in both television and film for over twenty years.
-He is mostly known for directing the films Little Manhattan and Nim's Island.
+Mark Levin (born August 20, 1968) is an American screenwriter, film director, and television producer.
+He is best known as the co-creator of the Netflix animated series Big Mouth and its spin-off Human Resources.
+He also directed the films Little Manhattan and Nim's Island.
 He is married to his collaborator, the screenwriter and director Jennifer Flackett.
 They are the creators of The Man's Guide To Love, which began as a successful video blog offering man to man advice on the subject of love.
 The Man's Guide To Love book will be published by Simon & Schuster, and a feature film they are directing and producing alongside Laurence Mark.